ntvr/stylelint-config/README.md

 To see the rules that this config uses, please read the [`cssModules` config itself](./cssModules.js).

-ℹ️ There is a popular [stylelint-config-css-modules] config that recognizes all features of CSS Modules.
+ℹ️ There is a popular [stylelint-config-css-modules][repo-stylelint-config-css-modules] config that recognizes all features of CSS Modules.

 ## Usage with Kebab classes check